Pattern System: Habits, identity, and internal loops.

 What signals this module produces

-Repetition, avoidance, the same argument in a new week, the same late-night email, the "that's just how I am" story.
-The signal is that a loop is running, not that you lack goals.
+Repetition, avoidance, the same argument in a new week, the same late-night email, the that's just how I am story.
+A new role with the same stress.
+A different environment with familiar conflicts.
+Clear intention followed by the same outcomes.
+The signal is that a loop is running and has stabilized—not that you lack goals, insight, or effort.

 What those signals are often mistaken for